tougafgc/daybreak/README.md

 and exported to Lisp/Squirrel, is quite small. `dll/crescent_stdlib.cpp` outlines how functions can be exported to Lisp, and how to wrap them in a way that Squirrel scripts will recognize them.

+A more in-depth explanation on modifying Daybreak is given in HACKING.md.

 ## Roadmap

-- Write text inside of Melty
+- Write text inside of Melty (not in ImGui)
-- Contain the newLISP client inside of Melty (open/closing by pressing a button combination)
+- In-game menu editing (vtables, etc)
 - Controller mappings
 - button test menu
 - netplay with GGPO